steffenskov/Pragmatic-DDD/README.md

 ## Aggregate root

-An `Aggregate root` is an `Entity` (look that one up below, you'll see we come full circle back to `Aggregate`)
+An `Aggregate root` is an `Entity` (look that one up below, you'll see we come full circle back to `Aggregate`) The rules for valid state are the same on the root as on `Aggregate`.

 ## Entity